Len101218/shortcutsTracker/json/README.md

 ## structure of ~/.config/shortcuts
-Every subdirectorie in this directory is considered to be a so called context.
+Every subdirectory in this directory is considered to be a so called context.
 The only exception is `templates`, that can contain any content, but in this repo just templates:).